 4. See the Details Wrap

-This wrap technique shows off baby’s tiny hands and details!
+This wrap technique shows off baby’s tiny hands, feet and details!

 5. Knot Wrap

 A perfect wrap style to keep baby snug but also adds a little extra detail!

 6. Comfort Wrap